bkryza/decorest/README.rst

 Below is a list of all supported decorators along with short explanation and examples.
 Some decorators can be attached to both client class as well as methods, in which case the class-level decorator is applied to all HTTP methods in that class.
-Furthermore, each decorator can be overriden directly during the method call by providing a named argument with name equal to the decorator name.
+Furthermore, each decorator can be overridden directly during the method call by providing a named argument with name equal to the decorator name.